KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

 - [x] Create the `SystemHeartbeat` component for `°solve` mode.
 - [x] Replace `OracleTicker` with `StatusTicker` for live `°solve` findings.
 - [x] Integrate existing chat/content views into the "So Below" hemisphere.
+- [x] Implement "As Above" menu for Bookmarks, Archive, and other tools.
+- [x] Create Session Archive modal to view completed analyses.

 ### Phase 2: "As Above" Globe View Enhancements
 - [ ] Render dynamic starscape based on date/time/location.